Starting date: aug/sept, 2024

 Practical info

-This course will be on site at Bodø and online.
+This course runs September 2nd to 13th.
+The digital part will be Sep 2nd – Sep 10th, then on site in Bodø Sep.
+11th to 13th.
 The onsite parts in Bodø are not digital, but the course uses the combination of online and on site teaching together.
 The responsible institution is Nord and UiO.
-To be admitted to the course you must register both here and at Nord(for instructions click here).

 Important!
 Registration is binding!
 Do not register for a course unless you are sure that you can attend.